Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 where $N= n \veps_n^d$, $\diam_\theta( \mathcal{P}(\mathcal{K}_N) )$ is the diameter of the discrete Wasserstein space from Example \ref{Example1} and $C>0$ is a constant that depends only on $\theta$ and $d$. \end{proposition}

-\begin{remark} The above Proposition says that the discrete Wasserstein distance is controlled by the usual Wasserstein distance \textit{plus} an extra term that we refer to as a \textit{non-local effect} term.
-This non-local effect term appears because the geometry of the space $(\mathcal{P}(X_n), W_n)$ at the length-scale $\veps_n$ is essentially that of $ \mathcal{P}(\mathcal{K}_N) $ from Example \ref{Example1} (see Lemma \ref{NonLocaleffect} below).
-At larger scales the geometry of $\mathcal{P}(X_n)$ is reminiscent to the (local) Euclidean one.
-Notice that in Theorem \ref{thm:main} we have imposed conditions on how $\veps_n$ should decay to zero so as to guarantee that the non-local effect vanishes in the limit. \end{remark}
+\begin{remark} The above proposition says that the discrete Wasserstein distance is controlled by the usual Wasserstein distance \textit{plus} an extra term which can be interpreted as a \textit{non-local effect} term. \end{remark}